 I chose to stay predominantly in hostels last year when I travelled around the UK and Europe for a few reasons.
 Firstly, it was usually the cheapest option.
 Secondly, staying in female dorms allowed me to meet so many people along the way.
 Thirdly, hostels are usually found in perfectly central locations.

 I know hostel life isn’t for everyone.
 I broke up my hostel stays with private rooms (and time spent with family), so I didn’t get overwhelmed and annoyed.
-I also found that the girls I stayed with were all respectful and courteous.
+Fortunately, I found that most of the girls I stayed with were respectful and courteous.
 But even if you don’t love hostels, keep reading as I also feature my favourite guesthouse in Europe and great private room options as well.

 One more point before I delve into this post.
 I booked most of my accommodation through Hostelworld, because I really took note of all of the reviews on there.
 However, I did look at each hostel’s individual website beforehand, in case they had discounts or cheaper rates.
 The only time this worked in my favour was with Sophie’s Hostel, which had an autumnal special.
 Okay, enough chit chat.
 Here are the best hostels in UK and Europe, from my personal solo traveller experience.